steven-zone/email-template-checker/README.md

 ## Overview

-This script is meticulously crafted for the purpose of validating and testing email templates, ensuring they meet the required standards for compatibility and responsiveness across various email clients.
+This script is crafted for the purpose of validating and testing email templates.

 ## Prerequisites